fvilpaz/fvilpaz/README.md

 ## 🤝 Looking to Collaborate On

-- Real-world tools for hospitality and SMEs
+- Real-world tools that solve real problems
 - Django / Python backend projects
+- ERP modules, automation and business logic
 - Shell scripting, system automation, and C-based tools
-- Anything that helps me sharpen my skills while learning from others
+- Anything that helps me grow as a developer

 ---